popomore/projj/README.md

 If you have some repositories in `~/code`, projj can import by `projj import ~/code`.

+Or projj can import repositories from `cache.json` when you change laptop by `projj import --cache`

 ### Find Repository

 projj provide a easy way to find the location of your repositories.